Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 * storage 1-StorageV2-Standard
 * storage 4-FileStorage-Premium

+You are designing an application that will be hosted in Azure.

+The application will host video files that range from 50 MB to 12 GB.
+The application will use certificate-based authentication and will be available to users on the internet.

+You need to recommend a storage option for the video files.
+The solution must provide the fastest read performance and must minimize storage costs.

+What should you recommend?

+- [ ] A. Azure Files
+- [ ] B. Azure Data Lake Storage Gen2
+- [X] C. **Azure Blob Storage**

 #### Question 7

 You are designing a SQL database solution. **The solution will include 20 databases that will be 20 GB each and have varying usage patterns**.